What is U3A?

-- Normally three series of four to six courses (each of six weeks) are run each year, during autumn, winter and spring
+- Normally three series of six courses (usually each of six weeks) are run each year, during autumn, winter and spring.

 - The courses cover many branches of learning, including literature, biological and physical sciences, philosophy, art, music and the social sciences.

-- Courses are normally held at Otago Golf Club, Salmond College and the Leith Bowling Club.
-All venues are easily accessible and not far from public transport
+- Courses are normally held at the Otago Golf Club and the Leith Bowling Club.
+Both venues are easily accessible and not far from public transport.

 - All presenters give their services on a voluntary basis, so that course fees can be kept to a minimum.
 (Any out of pocket expenses are refunded.)

-- As applications for many courses exceed the available places, a ballot is held to determine who will attend
+- As applications for many courses exceed the available places, a ballot is held to determine who may attend.

 - Each course usually consists of six to eight two-hour sessions (including a tea/coffee break of about 20 minutes) held weekly.
 A member takes responsibility for organising each course and for chairing its sessions.